JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 ### **Types of missing/corrupt data**

-- MCAR &rarr; Missing completely at random (No Pattern).
+- M.C.A.R &rarr; Missing completely at random (No Pattern).

-- MAR &rarr; Missing completely at random (Usually machine error which can be inferred).
+- M.A.R &rarr; Missing completely at random (Usually machine error which can be inferred).

--
+- M.N.A.R &rarr; Missing not at random (Deliberately hiding info like salary).

+- S.M.D &rarr; Structurally missing data (We know pattern and can infer).

+### **Types of preprocessing**

+- NLP (lowercase, punctuation, numbers, special char, emojis etc.).

+- CV (greyscale, standardize image, augment data etc.).

+- Most use cases are context and case dependent on what the scope or objective is.

+### **Formatting data**